sammi-turner/Blog/choose-your-own-bloat.md

 I addressed this issue in [another blog post](https://github.com/sammi-turner/Blog/blob/main/setting-forth-in-c.md).
 Its not rocket science.

-Want to return a pointer to an array from a function?
-You'll need a loan for that in C.

 Simply say a prayer to Malloc and that prayer will be answered with bytes.

-Don't forget to [give thanks with 'free'](https://www.youtube.com/watch?v=Fgb8l2Ve8vo) to the RAM God when you're done.
+But don't forget to [give thanks with 'free'](https://www.youtube.com/watch?v=Fgb8l2Ve8vo) to the RAM God when you're done.

 ## That C Function You Want Doesn't Exist